 (k) Demand taken by Station Transformers

+(l) Anticipated Electricity Storage Module demand

 OC1.6.2 Taking into account the factors specified in OC1.6.1 The Company uses Demand forecast methodology to produce forecasts of National Electricity Transmission System Demand.
 A written record of the use of the methodology must be kept by The Company for a period of at least 12 months.